pharriso/workshop_progress_report/README.md

 Report progress on Ansible Workshops
 =========

 Sets up a cron job that runs every 5 minutes to work out how far students have got in their exercises.
+Report is available via the webserver.

 Note some flaws:

 * relies on students creating playbooks with correct names
 * only works for rhel workshop at the moment